Leo-Corporation/LeoCorpLibrary/README.md

 ## New in version 2.6.0.2011
 ### New
-- Added the possibility to encrypt a string (#148)
+- Added the possibility to save a ListView's content in a XML file (#154)
-- Added an extension method to encrypt a string (#148)
+- Added the possibility to load a ListView's content from a XML file (#155)
-- Added the possibility to decrypt a string (#149)
+- Added the possibility to save a ListView's content in a JSON file (#158)
-- Added an extension method to decrypt a string (#149)
+- Added the possibility to load a ListView's content from a JSON file (#159)
+- Changed the name of the ListViewContent() method to ListViewContentCustom()
 ### Fixed
-- Fixed and updated XML Documentation (#150)
+- Fixed and updated XML Documentation (#157)

 ## Documentation
 ### Branches